maxskunkworks/ARM/MDT-VM-from-image/README.md

 ## Changelog

 + **8/20/2019**: Initial commit.
-+ **8/21/2019**: Added _vnetLocation_ parameter in the event that the target virtual network is in a different location than the resource group.
++ **8/21/2019**: Added _vnetLocation_ parameter in the event that the target virtual network is in a different location than the resource group, added public IP address resource.